lupyuen/nuttx-star64/README.md

 Write the .img to a microSD Card with Balena Etcher.
 Insert the microSD Card into a Linux Machine.
 (Like Pinebook Pro)

-We'll see 4 used partitions...
+We see 4 used partitions...

 -   spl (2 MB): ???